laat/redux-di/readme.md

 > Redux thunk middleware with dependency injection.

 Simple dependency injection in the action creator.
-The dependency injection enables easy testable asynchronous action creators.
+The dependency injection enables easily testable asynchronous action creators.

+*NB*: this is an alternative to [redux-thunk](https://github.com/gaearon/redux-thunk).

 ## Install